binpash/benchmarks/README.md

 These will produce plots summarizing shell syntax usage and external command invocation patterns for all registered benchmarks in the specified `output_dir`.

+## Contributing

+Contributions are always welcome!
+Further details on how to contribute to the Koala benchmark suite project, take a look at the [CONTRIBUTING](./CONTRIBUTING.md) file.

 # Appendix I: Inputs

 The table below contains all links to the inputs.
 Note: Some of these inputs are extremely large and hosted on low-bandwidth permanent-storage services such as Zenodo.